wmde/wikibase-release-pipeline/docs/manual-install.md

 | `WIKIMEDIA_OAUTH_CONSUMER_SECRET` (optional) | None | Wikimedia OAuth consumer secret. |

 > [!WARNING]
 > With the exception of `METADATA_CALLBACK` and the two `WIKIMEDIA_OAUTH_*` values, `.env` values are setup values.
-If you need to change them after first start, you also need to reset WBS (see [Reset Wikibase Suite](./operating/reset.md)).
+If you need to change them after first start, you also need to reset WBS (see [Reset WBS](./operating/reset.md)).

 ---

 ### 6. Starting Wikibase

-Run the following command from within the Wikibase Suite directory:
+Run the following command from within the WBS directory:

 ```sh
 docker compose up -d